SamIvanov7/ParserWebApp/README.md

 # ParserWebApp

 ParserWebApp is a web application designed to parse and display log entries from NASA access logs.
-The application provides functionalities to start and stop a log parser and view the parsed log entries in a paginated, sortable table.

-## Features

-- **Log Parsing**: Parse NASA access log files and extract relevant information.
-- **Pagination and Sorting**: View log entries in a paginated and sortable table.
-- **Start/Stop Parser**: Control the log parser directly from the web interface.
-- **Database Integration**: Store parsed log entries in a SQL Server database.

-## Getting Started

 ### Prerequisites